kiraoyd/Almost-Died-Today/JOURNAL.md

 Eventually I want to implement the search function, and have a seperate page that includes a Search Bar if you are logged in.
 But for the MVP, I will just display a different message on the same main page if the user is logged in, than if they are not.

+Ok everything is working with the html templates, I just can't get my css to render yet.
+The big thing: Fix that route to grab an asteroid!
+What do we do if there is NO asteroid for today?
+I need to handle that otherwise things breaaaak.

 ## Tracking my workflow step by step (some modifications for what I discovered later that should be done earlier)